vyos/vyos-documentation/docs/interfaces/vxlan.rst

 router has a VLAN interface (26) facing the client devices and a VLAN interface (30) that connects it to the other routers.
 With this configuration, traffic can flow between both routers' VLAN 26, but can't escape since there is no L3 gateway.
-You can add an IP to a bridge-group to create a gateway.
+You can add an IP to a bridge to create a gateway.

 .. code-block:: sh

   interfaces {
        bridge br0 {
+           member {
+               interface eth0.26 {
                }
+               interface vxlan0 {
+               }
+           }
+       }
        ethernet eth0 {
            duplex auto
            smp-affinity auto
            speed auto
-           vif 26 {
-               bridge-group {
-                   bridge br0
-               }
-           }
            vif 30 {
                address 10.7.50.6/24
            }